10 Questions with ... Sonny Mac

 2) How may stations have you worked at?

 3) What's the best advice you've ever been given?

 Wow!
-I would say the best advice I was given wasn't words it was actions.
-Ron "Sugar Bear" Williams (WAJZ) taught me how to be innovative.
+I would say the best advice I was given wasn't words ... it was actions.
+Ron "Sugar Bear" Williams (WAJZ) taught me how to be innotative.
 He allowed me to really see how far I can push myself if I'm allowed to.
-I went from working for Tom Joyner in the morning to being able to come to the sky show and do the weather LIVE two times!
-Jimi Jam (WPKF) introduced me to organization and my chart that I use till this day.
-He also told me about my accent; if I wanted to make it big I had to be non-coastal.
+I went from working for Tom Joyner in the morning to being able to come to the Sky show and do the weather LIVE 2 times!
+Jimi Jam (WPKF) introduced me to organization and my chart that I use till this day; he also told me about my accent -- if I wanted to make it big I had to be non-coastal.
 Shawn (KFYX/KTOY) really was vocal when it came to how I sounded on-air; he really made me feel comfortable when I did two different formats in one day.
-He also introduced me to being an APD/MD, which I didn't care for much, but he didn't care about the complaining ... he said I was going to be well-rounded.
+He also introduced me to being an APD/MD, which I didn't much care for, but he didn't care about the complaining.
+He said I was going to be well-rounded.
 Terry Monday (KJMM) is a ball of knowledge; we can sit for hours and talk about radio.
-I admire him because he is a very talented VP/PD ... always encouraging ... and that's important.
+I admire him because he is a very talented VP/PD who is always encouraging and that's important.
 All my PDs gave me a chance to grow and develop.
-They coached me the best they could and I took those pieces of what they said and that's what made me the personality I am today.
+They coached me the best they could; I took those pieces of what they said and that's what made me the personality I am today.

 5) How did you get your air name?